 06. Samsung Galaxy Buds

 If you are a loyal fan of Samsung and want a solid pair of earphones for running that don’t fall out, look no further.
-The thing is, most true wireless earphones suffer from the lack of sound quality.
+The thing is, most true wireless earphones suffer from a lack of sound quality.
 The reason being the quality of drivers used in it.
-Thankfully, the Samsung Galaxy Buds ensures thick bass punch, fuller sound and amazing tonal clarity with its AKG optimized drivers.
+Thankfully, the Samsung Galaxy Buds ensures thick bass punch, fuller sound and amazing tonal clarity with its AKG-optimized drivers.

 Another feature that makes these earbuds stand out is the ambient noise mode.
 It gives you full control over how much external noise you want to hear.
 A nifty addition for joggers, cyclists, and bikers who have security concerns about wearing earphones in crowded streets.